Abductions of Eva Gretzmacher and Claudia Abbt: Abductions

 In the evening of 11 January 2025, 73-year-old development worker Eva Gretzmacher was attacked in her home in the Fada district of Agadez by a group of gunmen who forced her into a 4x4 truck at gunpoint.
 On 13 April at around 7:35 p.m., 67-year-old Swiss community worker Claudia Abbt was abducted by gunmen at her home in Agadez's Dagmanett 2 district in Agadez.
 The two women were taken to various locations in the southern area of the Gao Region of Mali, specifically in and around Asongo and Ménaka, and around the area of Adéramboukane.

 Shortly after the abductions, Al-Qaeda and Al-Qaeda in the Islamic Maghreb publicly denied having abducted Gretzmacher and Abbt.

 On 29 April, the Islamic State – Sahel Province claimed responsibility for the abductions by publishing a photo of Gretzmacher, reportedly in good health.
 It is believed that the ISSP didn't abduct Gretzmacher and Abbt themselves but rather hired subcontractors who then handed the two women over to the ISSP.

+In May 2026 Gretzmacher's ransom was lowered due to her deteriorating health reaching a critical state, with it being likely she could die in captivity.

 Other incidents

 Abduction of Navarro Giane Gilbert

 On 14 January, a Spanish tourist Navarro Giane Gilbert was abducted at the Assekrem plateau in the Ahaggar National Park by up to five Algerian and Malian rebels who hoped to sell Gilbert to ISSP.
 Gilbert was freed by the Azawad Liberation Front days later on 21 January in the Ménaka Region.
-Gilbert’s abduction was conducted in a similar fashion to Gretzmacher’s and Abbt’s abductions.
+Gilbert's abduction was conducted in a similar fashion to Gretzmacher's and Abbt's abductions.